Programs > Brochure

 LANGUAGE

-The language of instruction for this program is English.
+The language of instruction for this program is English, with ample opportunities to practice the German language, if so inclined.

 COURSE INFORMATION

 All participants on this program are required to register for PSC399 (summer II) - Special Topic Seminar (3 credit hours).
-There will be a series of in-class meetings prior to departure during July.
+There will be a series of in-class meetings at the end of the Spring semester, and on-line prior to departure in July.

 EXAMPLES OF POSSIBLE EXCURSIONS/PROGRAM ACTIVITIES